Last Updated on

-If the idea of participating in group mindfulness exercises is anxiety-provoking or stressful for yourself or your clients then diving into mindfulness practice alone can be the best way to proceed.
-Here are 6 exercises which can help to build mindfulness in different ways:
+If the idea of participating in group mindfulness exercises is anxiety-provoking or stressful for yourself or your clients, then diving into mindfulness practice alone can be the best way to proceed.

 1. The Self-Compassion Pause

-This free PDF worksheet on The Self-Compassion Pause guides the reader through an exercise on practicing mindfulness and self-compassion.
+This PDF Self Compassion Pause Worksheet guides the reader through an exercise on practicing mindfulness and self-compassion.

-- Next, the worksheet provides a short description on the importance of self-compassion for maintaining the quality of life.
+- First, the worksheet provides a short description of the importance of self-compassion for maintaining a high quality of life;

 - The next section provides the method for the exercise.
-You start with noticing feelings by taking a moment to pause thoughts and actions, with a focused awareness that being mindful can help.
+Start by taking a moment to pause thoughts and actions, with a focused awareness that being mindful can help;

-- Next, the worksheet instructs you to move a hand over the heart, give yourself a hug, or make physical contact with yourself in some other way, and take a few deep breaths.
+- Next, the worksheet instructs you to move a hand on your chest, give yourself a hug, or make physical contact with yourself in some other way, and take a few deep breaths;

 - After this is the important step of acknowledging suffering.
-This step is both a place to practice mindfulness and encourages mindfulness as result.
-The aim is not to become overwhelmed by the pain or emotion but rather acknowledge it as real and hurtful, while giving yourself permission to feel it.
+This step is both a place to practice mindfulness and encourages mindfulness as a result.
+The aim is not to become overwhelmed by the pain or emotion, but rather to acknowledge it as real and hurtful while giving yourself permission to feel it.

-While the last step may be the most difficult, it is also a very important one.
+The last step may be the most difficult, but it is very important.
 It involves vocalizing three statements: